Timinator2000/Algorithm_X/11 - steering algorithm x/02 - high rise buildings.md

 ![Bigh Rise Buildings Classes](HighRiseBuildingsClasses.png)
 <BR>

 Finally, you will need to override your solver's `_process_solution()` method and make sure every `CityView` is valid.
 I suggest you focus on __Test Case 2: Test 2__.
 Algorithm X should find a solution to that test case in plenty of time.
 I suspect you may time out on the remaining test cases.
+Can you guess what we might do about that?